benjaminzhong1/benzhong.me/README.md

 # benzhong.me
-This is my portfolio website consisting of all my previous work projects.
+This is my portfolio website consisting of all my previous projects.